sfigg/commercialization-public/docset/test/weg/delivering-a-great-startup-and-shutdown-experience.md

 # Delivering a great startup and shutdown experience

 This section provides an overview of the fast startup experience and our recommendations to partners to deliver the best on/off experience for customers.

 PCs are turned on and off many times a day.
 A PC might shut down, sleep, or hibernate depending on usage patterns and the battery life capability of the device.
-Boot is the first experience users have with their device and is a recurrent experience for the lifetime of the device.
+System boot is the first experience users have with their device and is a recurrent experience for the lifetime of the device.
 Customer telemetry tells us that users boot and shut down their PC at least once a day.
-Connected standby capability reduces the frequency with which a device must be booted, but booting might still be required for software/firmware updates, low battery, and major configuration changes to the device.
+Connected standby capability reduces the frequency with which a device must be booted, but booting might still be required for software and firmware updates, low battery, and major configuration changes to the device.

 Starting with Windows 8.x, the speed of the on/off transition is significantly faster than previous Windows versions.
-The user interaction model used previously was to interrupt boot with key presses to indicate alternate boot paths.
+The user interaction model used previously was to interrupt a boot with key presses to indicate alternate boot paths.
 With a much faster boot time, boot interruptions are impractical and negatively affect the boot experience.
 Historically, it was important to stop the boot process as early as possible for decision points, such as booting to an alternative operating system, because going backwards was a long and slow process.
 It was also much easier with slow boot times to create periods of time in which those key presses could be detected and activated.
 This is no longer the case in Windows 8.x and Windows 10.

 The default boot performance has improved dramatically by leveraging hibernate technology.
-To understand the improvements made to the performance of the on/off experience, see [Hibernate (S4) suspend and resume](#hibernate-s4-suspend-and-resume), later in this topic.
+To understand the improvements made to the performance of the on/off experience, see [Hibernate (S4) suspend and resume](#hibernate-s4-suspend-and-resume).
 The considerations in this section outline the user model for the fast on/off transitions, options related to those transitions, and the components required by OEMs/ODMs to deliver the experience.

 ## Considerations

 The main source of boot delays is the OEM software preload.
-Fast startup post on/off represents around 50% of the overall boot time and is directly affected by first- and third-party processes started on boot.
+Fast startup post on/off represents around 50% of the overall boot time and is directly affected by first- and third-party processes started on boot:

 -   Services might continue to resume